Miraarchana/CoreJava/MultiThreading.md

       sem.tryAcquire(2, Time.SECONDS);
     }
  ```
-  - Ordering of locks
+  - *Ordering of locks*
     If Thread1 acquires lock A and tries to lock B
     Thread2 too tries to acquire lock A and then lockB.

     *Global ordeing of locks*
-    ```sequence
-    Thread1-> LockA
-    LockA->LockB
-    Thread2-> LockA
+    Locks in this example are consistent.
     ```
+    Thread1-> LockA->LockB
+    Thread2-> LockA(waiting)
+    Thread1-> Releases both locks (Locks are available for Thread2) Thread2->LockA -> LockB
+    ```
+    Sometimes these Global ordering becomes tricky with inconsistent locks.
     eg.,
+    Like acc1 in this example is A and acc2 is B for first thread
+    acc2 is A and acc1 is B for second thread.
+This is called inconsistent ordering.
+    Adding a condition to make the lock consistent would solve this problem.
     ```java
     private void transfer(Account from, Account to, int amt){
-        //Adding these lines will take care of ordering Account acc1 = getLarger(from,to);
+        //Adding these lines will take care of ordering Account acc1 = getLarger(from,to); //say acc1 has accno. greater than acc2, always A gains lock first for both threads
         Account acc2 = getSmaller(from,to);
         synchrozied(acc1){ //acc1 and acc2 will be different for different method call.
-Ordering  of acquiring varies synchronized(acc2){
+Ordering  of acquiring is inconsistent synchronized(acc2){
             acc1.deduct(amount);
             acc2.add(amount);